 outcome how we will measure progress role of the Council People with health and social care needs are able to maintain a satisfactory quality of life Improved feedback from service users and use of surveys.
 We will provide leadership, with an emphasis on developing individual and community resources, designed to prevent, delay or reduce the need for care and support Enable people to live independently and reduce their need for care and support Gradual reduction in the number of people in long-term residential care We will work together with partners to develop the social care market in Nottinghamshire, offering more affordable and high-quality choices in the types of care available to enable people to live independently in their own homes for longer.
-People have a positive experience of care and health support More people living independently in their own home for longer We will regularly consult and involve local people to ensure that they have more say in the type of care and how they receive it Health care is better co-ordinated and integrated with partners to provide better services that are delivered according to greatest local need Improve the satisfaction of people using services and carers We will use our influence and set an example to encourage people to change their behaviour and positively affect their health and well-being People have improved health and well-being and there is a narrowing of the health inequalities gap Effective health and well being interventions are targeted to where they are most needed We will work in partnership to maximise the use of resources to target the areas of greatest need, highest demand and tackle inequality
+People have a positive experience of care and health support More people living independently in their own home for longer We will regularly consult and involve local people to ensure that they have more say in the type of care and how they receive it Improved integration within health care delivers improved services focussed on those with the greatest need Improve the satisfaction of people using services and carers We will use our influence and set an example to encourage people to change their behaviour and positively affect their health and well-being The health inequalities gap is narrowed improving both health and well-being Effective health and well being interventions are targeted to where they are most needed We will work in partnership to maximise the use of resources to target the areas of greatest need, highest demand and tackle inequality